Communication Sciences & Disorders Major

 What Will I Learn?

-Although you will perform the majority of your clinical work at the graduate level, some undergraduates have the opportunity to participate in an undergraduate clinical experience during their last year of study.
+Although you will later perform the majority of your clinical work at the graduate level, some students have the opportunity to participate in an undergraduate clinical experience during their last year of study.

 What is Unique About Our Program?